twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/github-functions/gitHubLatestTag.md

 !!! warning

-    The `gitHubLatestTag` returns the first tag returned by the [list repository tags GitHub API endpoint][endpoint].
+    `gitHubLatestTag` returns the first tag returned by the [list repository tags GitHub API endpoint][endpoint].
 Although this seems to be the most recent tag, the GitHub API documentation does not specify the order of the returned tags.